Cytochalasin D

 Cytochalasin D is a member of the class of mycotoxins known as cytochalasins.
 Cytochalasin D is an alkaloid produced by Helminthosporium and other molds.

 Cytochalasin D is a cell-permeable and potent inhibitor of actin polymerization.
 It disrupts actin microfilaments and activates the p53-dependent pathways causing arrest of the cell cycle at the G1-S transition.
 It is believed to bind to F-actin polymer and prevent polymerization of actin monomers.

+It has been shown to inhibit smooth muscle contraction in mammals.